 KVM stands for Keyboard, Video, Mouse.
-It is a hardware appliance which connects to the ports of your server, allowing you to assume physical access to your equipment.
+It is a hardware appliance that connects to the ports of your server, allowing you to assume physical access to your equipment.
 This is a one-size-fits-all approach to remote control of a server.

 IPMI allows for remote control and system monitoring at the hardware level of your server.
 It is the holy grail of system management.
-IPMI lets you monitor temperature and voltages of your CPUs and memory, even fan speed.
-You can adjust system settings as necessary, including rebooting, shutting down and powering on your server.
+IPMI lets you monitor the temperature and voltages of your CPUs and memory, even fan speed.
+You can adjust system settings as necessary, including rebooting, shutting down, and powering on your server.
 KVM access also lets you mount virtual media, and detect if the case of your server has been opened.